chaelim/ExcelRTD/python/TDAmeritrade_RTD.md

 ## Security Concerns

 * As mentioned above, the OAuth token is encrypted with your Windows account credential and stored under %APPDATA% folder.
-Unless somebody can log in or unlock using your Windows account credential, it cant' be decryted easily.
+Unless somebody can log in or unlock using your Windows account credential, it cant' be decrypted easily.
 * TD RTD only sends quote request and response to TD Ameritrade server.
 * Never send any other information to any unknown servers.